-What’s going on at BCFPA?
-Select your news stream below by either clicking on the press Media Releases button or the News button or follow us on our social media channels.
-You can also sign-up for our regular e-newsletter updates.
+What’s going on at BC Food & Beverage?
+Select your news stream by either clicking on COVID-19, Media Releases button or the News button.
+Follow us on our social media channels and sign-up for our regular e-newsletter updates.